CleverTap launches Clever.AI, the AI-Driven Edge for Customer Engagement & Retention

 Clever.AI will help brands achieve 66% higher conversion rates and 35% boost in operational efficiency

-San Francisco, Calif. & Mumbai, India, May 2, 2024 - (ACN Newswire) - CleverTap, one of the leading all-in-one customer engagement and retention platforms, today announced the launch of Clever.AI, its AI engine.
+SAN FRANCISCO and MUMBAI, India, May 3, 2024 /PRNewswire/ -- CleverTap, one of the leading all-in-one customer engagement and retention platforms, today announced the launch of Clever.AI, its AI engine.
 With Clever.AI, CleverTap seeks to enable brands with the next generation of AI capabilities required to build human-like understanding of customers and deliver personalized experiences efficiently that resonate with them, ultimately maximizing customer lifetime value.

 Clever.AI is built on the foundation of three core AI pillars - Predictive, Generative, and Prescriptive.
 Clever.AI propels these three pillars to transform the way brands engage with customers and make customer interactions more intelligent, and efficient.